When foldable containers work, and when they don't

 What the marketing claims leave out

-Box2Build has delivered a large-scale deployment of FOX containers in the bulk space.
-The user controls their own logistics end-to-end.
-Folding compresses outbound capacity.
+Box2Build has delivered hundreds of FOX containers in a large-scale bulk deployment in the Americas.
+The user controls the full logistics chain end-to-end.
+Folding compresses outbound transport.
 Units are reused, redeployed, and reconfigured on site.
-The fold pays off every cycle, because the physics and the business model agree.
+The imbalance problem that foldables can't solve in global shipping doesn't exist in this application, because the user owns both ends of the flow and the containers have a job to do on arrival.

 That's where Box2Build operates